MahmoudAdly/alico/README.md

 Though it was developed quickly as personal tool, you are free to fork and edit to meet your requirements in any similar uses.

 It is based on PHP5.5 using Slim Framework and React JS.

-It is a one-day hack so do not expect to see error-proof code or tests.
+*Note*: It is a one-day hack so do not expect to see error-proof code or tests.

 Setup
 -----